-- of the aggregate general State aid entitlement that was received by the district under Section 18-8 (exclusive of amounts received under subsections 5(p) and 5(p-5) of that Section) for the 1997-1998 school year, pursuant to the provisions of that Section as it was then in effect. - (2) If, as provided in paragraph (1) of this subsection (J), a school district is to receive aggregate general State aid in combination with supplemental general State aid under this Section for the 1998-99 school year and any subsequent school year that in any such school year is less than the amount of the aggregate general State aid entitlement that the district received for the 1997-98 school year, the school district shall also receive, from a separate appropriation made for purposes of this subsection (J), a supplementary payment that is equal to the amount of the difference in the aggregate State aid figures as described in paragraph (1). - 17 (3) (Blank). - (K) Grants to Laboratory and Alternative Schools.
+- State aid under this Section which that district is eligible to - receive for each school year shall be no less than the amount 24 - 25 of the aggregate general State aid entitlement that was - 26 received by the district under Section 18-8 (exclusive of - 27 amounts received under subsections 5(p) and 5(p-5) of that - 28 Section) for the 1997-1998 school year, pursuant to the - 29 provisions of that Section as it was then in effect. - 30 (2) If, as provided in paragraph (1) of this subsection - 31 (J), a school district is to receive aggregate general State - aid in combination with supplemental general State aid under 32 - this Section for the 1998-99 school year and any subsequent 33 - school year that in any such school year is less than the 34 - 35 amount of the aggregate general State aid entitlement that the

+- 1 district received for the 1997-98 school year, the school - 2 district shall also receive, from a separate appropriation made - 3 for purposes of this subsection (J), a supplementary payment - 4 that is equal to the amount of the difference in the aggregate - 5 State aid figures as described in paragraph (1). - 6 (3) (Blank).
-In calculating the amount to be paid to the governing board of a public university that operates a laboratory school under this Section or to any alternative school that is operated by a regional superintendent of schools, the State Board of Education shall require by rule such reporting requirements as it deems necessary.

-As used in this Section, "laboratory school" means a public school which is created and operated by a public university and approved by the State Board of Education.
-The governing board of a public university which receives funds from the State Board under this subsection (K) may not increase the number of students enrolled in its laboratory school from a single district, if that district is already sending 50 or more students, except under a mutual agreement between the school board of a student's district of residence and the university which operates the laboratory school.
-A laboratory school may not have more than 1,000 students, excluding students with disabilities in a special education program.

-As used in this Section, "alternative school" means a public school which is created and operated by a Regional Superintendent of Schools and approved by the State Board of Education.
-Such alternative schools may offer courses of instruction for which credit is given in regular school programs, courses to prepare students for the high school equivalency testing program or vocational and occupational training.
-A regional superintendent of schools may contract with a school district or a public community college district to operate an alternative school.
+- (K) Grants to Laboratory and Alternative Schools. - 8 In calculating the amount to be paid to the governing board - 9 of a public university that operates a laboratory school under - 10 this Section or to any alternative school that is operated by a - 11 regional superintendent of schools, the State Board of - 12 Education shall require by rule such reporting requirements as - it deems necessary. - 14 As used in this Section, "laboratory school" means a public - school which is created and operated by a public university and - approved by the State Board of Education.
+The governing board - of a public university which receives funds from the State - 18 Board under this subsection (K) may not increase the number of - 19 students enrolled in its laboratory school from a single - 20 district, if that district is already sending 50 or more - 21 students, except under a mutual agreement between the school - 22 board of a student's district of residence and the university - 23 which operates the laboratory school.
+A laboratory school may - 24 not have more than 1,000 students, excluding students with - 25 disabilities in a special education program. - As used in this Section, "alternative school" means a - 27 public school which is created and operated by a Regional - 28 Superintendent of Schools and approved by the State Board of - 29 Education.
+Such alternative schools may offer courses of - 30 instruction for which credit is given in regular school - 31 programs, courses to prepare students for the high school - 32 equivalency testing program or vocational and occupational - 33 training.
+A regional superintendent of schools may contract - 34 with a school district or a public community college district - 35 to operate an alternative school.
 An alternative school serving more than one educational service region may be established by the regional superintendents of schools of the affected educational service regions.
 An alternative school serving more than one educational service region may be operated under such terms as the regional superintendents of schools of those educational service regions may agree.